 The nuts are large for an early ripening nut.
 The nuts have a thick shell that adds resistance to predation from Bluejays and Crows.
+Nuts are large for a northern pecan at 76 per pound.
 Nut yield is moderate but reliable and yield 44% nutmeats.
 While not considered a “papershell “pecan, it does extend the possibility of ripening pecans farther north.

 We graft them onto a cold hardy Giles rootstock.
 The Norton Pecan Tree is a type 2.